dannyallover/causal-tracing/README.md

 # <ins>Experiments</ins>

 For our experiments, we use [unseal](https://github.com/TomFrederik/unseal/), which implements various hooks for our usage.
 We modify various hooks, add our own, as well as add various utility functions for our purposes.
+We utilize an A100 GPU (40 GB memory).

 ## <ins>[gpt-j-6b](https://huggingface.co/EleutherAI/gpt-j-6B)</ins>